-ARTICLE \\ WORKLOAD
+ARTICLE WORKLOAD

-Section 1.
+- Section 1.
 The workload for a full-time Graduate Worker (GW) shall not exceed an average of twenty (20) hours per week during the term of the GWs appointment.
-Given the professional nature of GW assignments, the specific hours in any week may vary from the average according to the needs of the employing unit including weeks in which hours will exceed 20 hours and others in which hours will be less than 20 hours, but will not unreasonably exceed twenty (20) hours, or the pro rata equivalent, in any given week.

-Section 2.
-The University shall not assign job duties that the GW cannot reasonably perform within the allotted workload average as outlined in Section 1-hours.
+Given the professional nature of GW assignments, the specific hours in any week may vary from the average according to the needs of the employing unit, but will not unreasonably exceed twenty (20) hours, or the pro rata equivalent, in any given week. - Section 2.
+The University shall not assign job duties that the GW cannot reasonably perform within the allotted workload average as outlined in Section 1. - Section 3.

-Section 3.
-Class Size.
-Recognizing that the size of classes has an impact on the workload of the GW, the University and the Union agree that each department employing TAs, HTAs, IORs, GLAs, GRDRs, or GTRs will establish a class and/or section size policy for classes to which such GWs are assigned that is consistent with the class size limit placed on the course for purposes of student registration.
-This class size policy shall include, but need not be limited to, the maximum number of students in each section (recognizing the potential for reduction within sections with regard to programmatic need).
-Each department shall make their class size policy public to all GWs.
-No such GWs shall be required to accept enrollees in excess of the maximum class or section size.

-Section 4.
-GWs' supervisors shall make every reasonable effort to schedule tasks and events necessary for their appointments within standard business hours (8:30 am to 5:00 pm, weekdays).
-GWs may bring scheduling concerns to their supervisor and/or the Dean of Graduate Studies.

-Section 35.
 Supervisors shall provide reasonable notice for the completion of tasks, taking into consideration relevant surrounding circumstances, including, but not limited to, grading, exam preparation and monitoring, instructional details for discussion sections or lab assignments, and/or any other material necessary for timely preparation.
-Recognizing that the work of a GW cannot always be completed within standard business hours (8:00 am to 5:00 pm) and requires work to be completed in the evenings or on weekends, sSupervisors will make every reasonable effort to accommodate GWs academic commitments when assigning tasks.
-GWs may bring scheduling concerns to their supervisor and/or the Dean of Graduate Studies.

-Section 46.
-Any work assignment, including but not limited to, preparation work, training, orientation, required meetings, required conferences and required office hours, shall be included in the total workload for the period of the appointment, including duties that occur outside the academic termsemester.
-This shall not include obligations that are required of an individual graduate student as part of their academic program of study.
+Supervisors will make every reasonable effort to accommodate GWs academic commitments when assigning tasks, and to schedule mandatory obligations during regular business hours (8:00 am to 5:00 pm).
+The parties recognize that the work of a GW cannot always be completed within standard business hours and may require evening and weekend work.
+GWs are encouraged to bring scheduling concerns to their supervisor and/or the Dean of Graduate Studies. - Section 4.
+Any work assignment, including but not limited to, preparation work, training, orientation, required meetings, required conferences and required office hours, shall be included in the total workload for the period of the appointment, including duties that occur outside the academic term.
+This shall not include obligations that are required of an individual graduate student as part of their academic program of study. - Section 5.
+In the case of change of GW job assignment or the addition of another job assignment (i.e. another course, tutoring hours, overseeing directed research and/or Major Qualifying Projects (MQPs), etc.), any work completed in the original assignment will count toward the hour limit for the term. - Section 6.
+If a GW contends that the GW's workload exceeds the maximum required by the GW's assignment, and can provide reasonable evidence to support their time commitment, the GW shall first discuss this with the GW's faculty supervisor (or department/program head, as appropriate) in an effort to resolve the matter.
+A Union representative may participate in this discussion if the GW desires. - Section 7.
+If the GW's concern is not resolved by the faculty supervisor or department head, the GW may_submit a written Workload Review Request to the Dean of Graduate Studies, specifying the reasons supporting the GW's claim.
+Within ten (10) working days of receiving the request, the Dean of the Graduate Studies, or designee, will respond in writing.

-WPI-GWU-UAW Proposal 1/25/2023 WPI Counter Proposal 2.15.23 Page 2 of 2
+WPI-GWU-UAW Proposal, Counter to WPI 2/15/23 2/22/2023 - WPI Counter 3.8.23 Page 2 of 2